SAILResearch/replication-23-harsh-model_recycling/README.md

 ## Extra Variants

-The variants with different window size and shift size are listed below.
+The variants with different window sizes and shift sizes are listed below.

 | **Strategy**       | **# Variant** | **Link to Variant Branch**                                                          |
 | ------------------ | ------------- | ----------------------------------------------------------------------------------- |